Lopez-Santi/Ni-lab-simulations/README.txt

 - In the folder have a README.txt with general information about what the code does and any bugs/issues.
 - Try to have good comments in the code so future students can understand what is happening.

+Might be useful to add folders for the different subgroups in the future.

 Add some more guidlines...